scalalandio/chimney/docs/docs/supported-transformations.md

      * if there is one, use it
    * if there is no override, see if the source value try to find a field with a matching name
      * if there is one, convert it into the target field's type
+     * use fallbacks' matching fields as the source field's fallbacks
    * if there is no source field, go through the list of fallback values (in the order they were provided) and check if one of them has a field with a matching name
      * if there is one, convert it into the target field's type
    * if there is no such field, try to use other fallback values if they are enabled ([default values](#allowing-fallback-to-the-constructors-default-values), [`None`](#allowing-fallback-to-none-as-the-constructors-argument)) as last resort

+!!! tip

+    You can use all overrides and flags that you normally use for [a single value conversions](#into-a-case-class-or-pojo).

+!!! tip

+    You can control priority of fallback values just by ordering them:

+    ```scala
+    theMostImprtant.into[Result].withFallback(lessImportant).withFallback(evenLessImportant) ...
+    ```

 !!! example